Amiteshchoudhary/medical/README.md

 # medical    https://app--medi-voice-d16b3632.base44.app/
 *MediVoice*
 MediVoice is a voice-activated medication reminder web application designed to help users manage their medication schedules easily and hands-free.
-Using speech recognition and text-to-speech, the app allows users to add, track, and receive medication reminders directly from their browser.
+Using speech recognition and text-to-speech, the app allows users to add, track, and receive medication reminders directly from their browser..

 *Features*
 Voice Commands – Add and manage medication reminders using natural voice input.